 Addressing Health Care Inequities

-- Even with increased access through audio-only calls, telehealth might not be reaching as many children or low-income adults as it could.
-A study of about 6.5 million commercial insurance claims found that the 20-fold increase in the use of telehealth early in the pandemic occurred mostly among adults in higher-income counties (Cantor et al., 2021).
-Patients in lower-income zip codes were less likely to defer office visits but also less likely to access telehealth services (Whaley et al., 2020).
+- A study of about 6.5 million commercial insurance claims found that the 20-fold increase in the use of telehealth early in the pandemic occurred mostly among adults in higher-income counties (Cantor et al., 2021).
+Patients in lower-income zip codes were less likely to defer office visits — but also less likely to access telehealth services (Whaley et al., 2020).

 This research highlight summarizes RAND Health Care research reported in the following publications:

 - Breslau, Joshua, Dionne Barnes-Proby, Mallika Bhandarkar, Jonathan H. Cantor, Russell Hanson, Aaron Kofner, Rosemary Li, Nipher Malika, Alexandra Mendoza-Graf, Harold Alan Pincus, Availability and Accessibility of Mental Health Services in New York City, Santa Monica, Calif.: RAND Corporation, RR-A1597-1, 2022 (www. rand.org/t/RRA1597-1).

 - Cantor, Jonathan H., Ryan K. McBain, Megan F. Pera, Dena M. Bravata, and Christopher M. Whaley, "Who Is (and Is Not) Receiving Telemedicine Care During the COVID-19 Pandemic," American Journal of Preventive Medicine, published online March 6, 2021 (EP-68574, www.rand.org/t/EP68574).